nikssardana/gdriveTorrent/README.md

     `gdrive init`

-- Open the url specified in `gdrive` and give appropriate permissions.
+- Open the URL specified in `gdrive` and give appropriate permissions.

 - Then, copy the access token from your browser and paste it into the terminal.